With video marketing in 2018, Instagram is increasingly the go-to social media app for creative and fun viral video content.

 When film studios create a campaign to promote a new project, the template they usually follow is Marvel’s superhero movie Deadpool.
 This is in no small part due to a brilliantly smart and innovative viral digital marketing campaign on social media.

-Much of Marvel’s promotion centred around introducing Ryan Reynolds’ character Deadpool to a national audience without giving away plot details.
+Much of Marvel’s promotion centered around introducing Ryan Reynolds’ character Deadpool to a national audience without giving away plot details.
 They released an April Fools’ Day interview where Deadpool announced that the film would be Rated R which has been viewed over 5.6 million times on YouTube.
-They produced a video of Deadpool massaging Conan O’Brien, a video of Deadpool explaining what he got up to for Halloween and a ‘12 Days of Deadpool’ countdown before Christmas, all of which were viewed millions of times.
+They produced a video of Deadpool massaging Conan O’Brien, a video of Deadpool explaining what he got up to for Halloween, and a ‘12 Days of Deadpool’ countdown before Christmas, all of which were viewed millions of times.
 When Deadpool was finally released in early 2016, it shattered box office records, drawing $130 million in its first weekend.
 Not bad for a film with a budget of $56 million.

 Starbucks have had a monopoly on the coffee industry in North America for decades,